Writer Visionary Pioneer Survivor

 Thea von Harbou’s extraordinary journey out from under the shadow of the men who would take the credit for her genius.

-Woman in the Moon: The Musical celebrates the loves, struggles, and sacrifice of a woman pivotal to modern filmmaking.
-Largely unknown to the English-speaking world, von Harbou comes to life in an epic musical set against the backdrop of cultural censorship, two world wars, and genocide.
+Woman in the Moon celebrates the loves, struggles, and sacrifices of a woman pivotal to modern filmmaking.
+The full scope of her achievements are largely unknown outside of the German-speaking world, but here, Harbou comes to life in an epic musical set against the backdrop of cultural censorship, two world wars, and genocide.

-Award-winning creators John Mucci and Richard Felnagle use decades of theater and television experience to craft this full-scale, two-act play requiring a minimum cast of 18.
+Award-winning creators composer John Mucci and author Richard Felnagle have have ultilized decades of theater and television experience to craft this two-act play requiring a minimum cast of six women and four men.

 Click on “Learn More” for details about the production.